DrThomasAger/smile/README.md

 # The Journey Ahead: Our (: Smile Roadmap

-This is the path I'm charting for (: Smile.
+This is the path I'm charting for ***(: Smile***.
 It's a journey to make prompt engineering more intuitive, powerful, and joyful for everyone.
 I'm building all of this because I believe in it, and I'd be thrilled to have you join me in bringing this vision to life.

 ## Benchmarking Prompt Languages